The PrEP Clinic 2022 Logo

 With Pharmacist Kishan

-Quick Facts about Monkeypox
+Quick Facts about Mpox

-What is mpox?
+1. What is Mpox?

 It is a virus typically found close to tropical rainforests and is related to smallpox but is less transmissible with milder symptoms.
-However, the virus has still been spreading across the globe and in many communities.
+However, the virus has still been spreading across the globe and in many communities

-How to get mpox?
+2. How to get mpox?

 It can be spread by close prolonged contact through inhaling saliva droplets, touching blisters or handling contaminated objects.
 Close contact with monkeypox is a risk factor.

-Symptoms of mpox?
+3. Symptoms of Mpox?

 Mpox symptoms begin 5 to 21 days after being exposed and can include fever, fatigue, swollen lymph nodes, and body-wide blisters.
 Symptoms can range from minor to more severe.
 The blisters can potentially be quite painful with some people even needing stronger painkillers to manage their symptoms.

-Vaccine info?
+4. Vaccine info?

 Imvamune is a vaccine approved in Canada for protection against monkeypox and smallpox, and it is currently available for free in Ontario.
 It can be used preventatively prior to exposure, or may be used right after a potential exposure to the virus has occurred.
 There are currently restrictions on who can access the vaccine at this time and the first dose is being prioritized to individuals who may be at higher risk.

-Answers to common mpox questions
+Answers to Common

 We are now offering second doses of the vaccine to clinic and non-clinic patients by appointment at our Toronto location.
 Text us to book.
 A list of other clinics across Ontario is available here.